Dr Egil Bjornsen

 Vishalakshi has been working in the cultural sector for the last 13 years in the UK, India and in Europe.
 She founded the consultancy Earthen Lamp in 2011 specialising in research and strategy development for creative and cultural organisations.
 Since 2010, Vishalakshi has been using her industry expertise to teach audience development and strategic management at the centre.
 Vishalakshi has a background in accounting, advertising and market research, holds a Master’s degree in Creative and Media Enterprises, and a Postgraduate Diploma in Advertising and PR.
 Currently she is a Doctoral Candidate at the Entrepreneurship and Innovation Group at Warwick Business School.
 She is a Certified Member of the Market Research Society and a Trustee of Birmingham Opera Company.

 Craig played a major role in the development phases of the MA Global Media and Communications, and many students have done placements at Vital's studios in Leamington Spa.
-For five years Craig devilvered lectures and workshops in creative communication on a regular basis, and has since provided clients for the Centre's summer management practice modules.
+For five years Craig delivered lectures and workshops in creative communication on a regular basis, and has since provided clients for the Centre's summer management practice modules.

 Tim has been a regular contributor to the Cultural Entrepreneurship and Marketing and Markets option modules since 2000.
 After gaining his MBA at Warwick Business School he worked in retail for Burtons and HMV where he was responsible for setting up HMV’s internet operation.
 He left HMV to work for Sargasso Partners, providing venture capital and business advice for internet start-up companies, before setting up his own business consultancy and training organisation, The Strategy Room, and a specialist music industry consultancy, Leading Question.
 Currently he is pursuing a new career in psychology but retains close links with the Centre.

-Alison Wenham, CEO, Association of Independent Music
+Alison Wenham, CEO, World Independent Music Network

 Dr Jane Woddis

 Jane Woddis is an independent cultural researcher based in Birmingham.
 She worked professionally for many years in community-based and educational arts organisations, including senior management responsibilities for fundraising, planning and policy.
 She is currently undertaking research on a Norwegian Research Council project, The relational politicis of aesthetics: Negotiating relations between art and society through cultural policy.
-She is tutor for the Centre's Placement & Case Study module.

 Tim Wright is a cross-platform producer, writer and consultant who regularly conducts projects for the BBC as well as producing independent projects such as Kidmapped.
 He is interested in narrative and storytelling and how the digital and physical realms intersect.
-He is a regular guest speaker on the MA in Creative and Media Enterprises and is also a contributor to The Mediasmith Project.
+He is a regular guest speaker on the MA in Creative and Media Enterprises and was also a contributor to The Mediasmith Project.

 Dr Natalia Helen Yannopoulou